Magro28/alexaGPT/README.md

 #### Test section
 In the "Test" tab set skill testing to "development".
 It should now run on your Alexa device.

+## Limitations
+The Alexa API limits long responses.
+So keep the max_token parameter low and instruct GPT to respond in short sentences.
+Longer responses can be continued by saying "continue" or "fortsetzen".

+Sometimes there are still some crashes which wipe out the memory.